yasinda-s/yasinda-s/README.md

 # 💫 Hi There, I'm Yasinda!
 - 💬 Ask me about **all things AI/ML!**<br><br>
-- 📫 How to reach me yasindasamaranayake@gmail.com
+- 📫 Reach me at yasindasamaranayake@gmail.com

 ## 🌐 Socials: